xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (dkulp)  Update to newer standard dictionary -- bug (dkulp)  Loading dictionaries did not properly use utf-8.
+   -- enh (dkulp)  On OSX, detect if default audio device changes and move audio to new device -- enh (dkulp)  Update to newer standard dictionary -- bug (dkulp)  Loading dictionaries did not properly use utf-8.
 Fixes #1247 -- enh (scott)  Added Start and End Time to the Lyric Dialog